YuliiaKharchenko/pands-project/README.md

 - sepal width in cm
 - petal length in cm
 - petal width in cm
-- species of Flowers(setosa,versicolor, virginica)
+- species of flowers(setosa,versicolor, virginica)

 #### Overview of the Iris dataset: